poppyclark/ridethereef/pages/about.md

 description: null
 show: false
 ---
 We are living in uncertain times, our reefs are dying and we need to do everything we can to keep them on our planet for as long as possible.
-This blog is going to all ocean related brands that are there to support our planet.
+This blog is going to be used to talk and analyse all ocean related brands that are there to support our planet or just explore and show off our planet- typography is a huge part of branding and creating brand consistency and memorability.